Frequently Asked Questions

 8. Will the Whyte Review resolve my complaint?

 The Whyte Review is not a complaints or disciplinary body.
 We are not able to resolve personal complaints or grievances.
-A separate complaints process is being set up to resolve individual complaints.
-In the meantime, you can submit a complaint for resolution to British Gymnastics or seek advice via the BAC/NSPCC helpline on 0800 056 0566 and at firstname.lastname@example.org.
+You can submit a complaint for resolution to British Gymnastics or seek advice via the BAC/NSPCC helpline on 0800 056 0566 and at firstname.lastname@example.org.
+British Gymnastics has set up an Independent Complaints Process which will consider some complaints.
+Please contact British Gymnastics if you would like more information about this.

 9. Will you pass on my information to be resolved as a complaint if I ask you to?